La Brabançonne

-"La Brabançonne" (/fr/ (La Brabançonne); "De Brabançonne"; "Das Lied von Brabant/Die Brabançonne") is the national anthem of Belgium.
+"La Brabançonne" (/fr/ (La Brabançonne); "De Brabançonne"; "Das Lied von Brabant/Die Brabançonne", lit.
+'The Brabantian') is the national anthem of Belgium.
 The originally French title refers to the Duchy of Brabant; the name is usually untranslated in Belgium's other two official languages, Dutch and German.
 (Note: In English, one may refer to Brabant by the adjectives Brabantine or Brabantian, but only the latter term is (nearly) as general as French Brabançon^{fr}, which can also be a substantive for e.g. the dialect, a man, or a horse or its breed from Brabant.
 In French, Brabançonne is the feminine gender of adjective Brabançon and matches the preceding definite article la, thus might fit an implied e.g. chanson, ('song') (cf. the official name of the French hymn: "la Marseillaise", "(song) having to do with the city of Marseille").
 But neither the female definite article in German die Brabançonne^{de} nor the male den Brabançonne in Brabantian or Brabantine dialects of Dutch can fit 'song', which is Lied in German and lied in Dutch, both of neutre genus.
 In today's standard Dutch, de Brabançonne^{nl} does not betray whether the gender is male or female, but cannot be used for a neuter substantive either, and referring to de Brabançonne by hij confirms the male interpretation of Dutch dialects.
 For the anthem name in English, as in Dutch, German, and of course French, Brabançonne can be considered a proper noun.)